 Frequently Asked Questions

 Absolutely!
-We encourage writers to continue to develop and improve their work, and our Judges believe and appreciate the fact that “writing is rewriting.”
-So, as long as your screenplay has not won any of our prizes in the past, you are most welcome to submit it again this year.
+We encourage writers to continue to develop and improve their work, and our Judges understand and appreciate the fact that “writing is rewriting.”
+So, as long as your screenplay has never won any of our awards in the past, you are most welcome to submit it again this year.

 Yes, we do!
-In fact, in the past we’ve had many animation scripts and musicals among our lists of Finalists and Winners, including our 2010 Grand Prize winner.
-Most often these scripts are entered in the Family Film category; however, they may also be entered in the Comedy, Science Fiction, Short Film, TV Comedy or other categories, depending upon the tone, genre, and length of your script.
+In fact, we’ve had many animation scripts and musicals among our lists of Finalists and Winners, including our 2010 Grand Prize winner.

 In order for an adaptation to be eligible, the writer of the original source material must be credited as the author (or one of the authors) of the screenplay on our contest entry form.